Pope joins Myanmar bishops' appeal for humanitarian corridors

-VATICAN CITY, June 20 (Reuters) - Pope Francis on Sunday appealed to Myanmar's military leaders to allow aid to reach displaced, hungry people who have fled fighting since the Feb.
+VATICAN CITY (Reuters) - Pope Francis on Sunday appealed to Myanmar’s military leaders to allow aid to reach displaced, hungry people who have fled fighting since the Feb.
 1 coup and to respect religious sites as places of sanctuary.

 Speaking at his Sunday blessing to crowds in St. Peter’s Square, Francis said he wanted to “add my voice” to an appeal last week by Myanmar’s Catholic bishops.